-Monday, May 15, 2017, the Learjet crashed into the industrial neighborhood, badly damaging two buildings and causing a fire that burned sixteen cars in a nearby parking lot.
+Last week, a plane crashed while arriving at Teterboro Airport, just twelve miles from midtown Manhattan.
+On May 15th, 2017, the Learjet crashed into the industrial neighborhood, badly damaging two buildings and causing a fire.
 There were no passengers other than the two pilots, according to officials, and no injuries or fatalities had been reported on the ground.

-Jeff Alino was one of the two pilots in the devastating plane crash, the other pilot still unnamed at the moment with at least twenty years of piloting experience.
+Jeff Alino, a childhood friend of mine, was one of the two pilots.
+The second pilot, still unnamed at the moment, had at least twenty years of piloting experience.
 Jeff had been flying for about four.

 I cried when my aunt called me with the news from home.
 My tears caught me off guard; I hadn’t spoken to Jeff for several months.
-I thought about what a punk kid Jeff always was growing up, and how he had matured so much throughout his adolescent years.
-He had a sweetness to him and his stoke on life was through the roof.
-I don’t visit home often, but when I did, he was always there to greet me with a smile.
-He was the only person I’d ever let get away with calling me by my full name (“Kathleen”, he would say and I would just smile.
+I remembered how much of a punk Jeff always was as a kid, how he playfully teased me during our adolescent years.
+He had a sweetness to him and an excitement for life like no other.
+I don’t visit home often, but when I did, he always greeted me with a smile.
+He was the only person I’d ever let get away with calling me by my full name (“Kathleen”, he called me and I just smiled.
 Others, I’d attempt to strangle.)

-As climbers, we try to approach life the way we do climbing: with great uncertainty and great fortitude.
-But even behind a brave disposition, we cannot argue that what we do is not dangerous.
-It isn’t volleyball or ultimate frisbee, where, in a worst case scenario, we risk a muscle strain or broken limb.
+I was saddened as I carried my thoughts around with me over the next couple of days.
+Truthfully, it’s all a crapshoot as we are all going on about our daily lives, never truly knowing where each day will bring us.
+But this is not how we typically approach life.
+As climbers, we try to approach it the same way we do climbing: with great uncertainty and great fortitude.
+But we can’t argue that what we do is not dangerous.
+It isn’t volleyball or ultimate frisbee, where, in a worst-case scenario, we risk a muscle strain or broken limb.
 The ramifications are much greater.

 So why continuously stack the odds against us like that?
 Why choose a career as a pilot?
 Why climb mountains?
 My friend, Austin Howell, put it so eloquently: